coderman64/motobug-engine-designer/README.md

 # motobug-engine-designer
 Python-based level designer for the [motobug engine](https://github.com/coderman64/motobug-engine).

-Currently deep in beta.
+It is currently deep in beta.
 It hasn't yet come to implement all possible features from the engine.

+Right now, I'm working more on the interface; the actual exporting functionality may come later.

 ![Screenshot 1](screenshots/screenshot1.png "Screenshot 1")